Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Statement of the boundary-value problem and examples

 and, in place of $t\geq 0$, we can assume that $t\geq t_0$, where $t_0$ is a computable real.

-$\bullet$ The first and second partial derivatives of the initial function $\varphi$ are bounded by a uniform constant.
+\item The first and second partial derivatives of the initial function $\varphi$ are bounded by a uniform constant.

-$\bullet$ The considered spaces $C^p$ are equipped with the $sup$-norm on $Q$ or the $sL_2$-norm on $Q\times[0,T]$, which is an $L_2$-norm over $Q$ and a $sup$-norm over $[0,T]$, see the more precise definitions in the next section.
+\item The considered spaces $C^p$ are equipped with the $sup$-norm on $Q$ or the $sL_2$-norm on $Q\times[0,T]$, which is an $L_2$-norm over $Q$ and a $sup$-norm over $[0,T]$, see the more precise definitions in the next section.

-$\bullet$ For the Cauchy problem \eqref{sist_1}, we also prove computability of the solution on the matrices $A,B_i$ assuming them to belong to the set of symmetric matrices with $A>0$, the norms
+\item For the Cauchy problem~\eqref{sist_1}, we also prove computability of the solution on the matrices $A,B_i$ assuming them to belong to the set of symmetric matrices with $A>0$, the norms

-to be bounded by a uniform constant, the matrix pencils $A-\lambda B_i$ to have no zero eigenvalues, and to have the cardinalities of spectra (as well as the cardinality of spectrum of the matrix $A$) given as inputs.
+to be bounded by a uniform constant, the matrix pencils $\lambda A- B_i$ to have no zero eigenvalues, and to have the cardinalities of spectra (as well as the cardinality of spectrum of the matrix $A$) given as inputs.
 Here $\lambda_{max}(A)$ and $\lambda_{min}(A)$ are the maximal and minimal eigenvalues of $A$, respectively.
-This result improves the main result in \cite{ss09} and its proof corrects some inaccuracies in the proofs of that paper.
+This result improves the main result in \cite{ss09}. \end{itemize}